-Public Hearing on Proposed Financing Documents for the Acquisition of the YMCA Early Learning Center
+7. Public Hearing on Proposed Financing Documents for the Acquisition of the YMCA Early Learning Center

-The Board was requested to hold a public hearing on the proposed financing documents with The Young Men's Christian Association of the Triangle Area Inc. (hereinafter the "YMCA") in an amount not to exceed \$725,000 with a fixed rate of 0% for the acquisition of the YMCA's Early Learning Center located on the southwest corner of Rigsbee Avenue and Seminary Street.
-The public hearing was not on the issue of whether to endorse the project, as the County has already approved the acquisition, but on the financing itself.
+The Board is requested to hold a public hearing on the proposed financing documents with The Young Men?s Christian Association of the Triangle Area Inc. (hereinafter the ?YMCA") in an amount not to exceed \$725,000 with a fixed rate of 0% for the acquisition of the YMCA?s Early Learning Center located on the southwest corner of Rigsbee Avenue and Seminary Street.
+The public hearing is not on the issue of whether to endorse the project, as the County has already approved the acquisition, but on the financing itself.

-Resource Person(s): Chuck Kitchen, County Attorney, and George Quick, Finance Officer County Manager's Recommendation: The County Manager recommended that the Board hold the public hearing and approve the financing documents, if appropriate, after hearing all comments.
+RESOURCE PERSON(S): Chuck Kitchen, County Attorney, and George Quick, Finance Officer COUNTY MANAGER?S RECOMMENDATION: Hold the public hearing and approve the financing documents, if appropriate, after hearing all comments.